MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ## Introduction

-The [United States Federal PKI (FPKI)](https://www.idmanagement.gov/) team that governs the US Federal Common Policy CA formally requested the removal of the "G1" root certificate from the Microsoft Trusted Root Program.
+The [United States Federal PKI (FPKI)](https://www.idmanagement.gov/) team that governs the U.S. Federal Common Policy CA formally requested the removal of the "G1" root certificate from the Microsoft Trusted Root Program.

 |Certificate name|SHA1 thumbprint|
 |---|---|